Credit Cards Credit Card Rewards

 For more details, read our Bank of America Customized Cash Rewards credit card review.

 Many cashback credit cards don’t have annual fees, but one exception is the Blue Cash Preferred® Card from American Express.
-It has a $95 (waived first year), but you can earn 6% cash back at U.S. supermarkets (for first $6,000 per year, after that 1%) and on select U.S. streaming services, 3% cash back at U.S. gas stations and on eligible transit, and 1% cash back on other eligible purchases.
+It has a $0 intro annual fee for the first year, $95 per year thereafter, but you can earn 6% cash back at U.S. supermarkets (for first $6,000 per year, after that 1%) and on select U.S. streaming services, 3% cash back at U.S. gas stations and on eligible transit, and 1% cash back on other eligible purchases.

 The Blue Cash Everyday® Card from American Express has a $0 annual fee and offers 3% cash back at U.S. supermarkets, U.S. gas stations, and U.S. online retail purchases (up to $6,000 per year on purchases in each category, then 1%); and 1% cash back on other eligible purchases.
 The Blue Cash Preferred card could be the better deal for families who spend enough each year to earn enough to offset the cost of its annual fee.